Des Moines University Scholarships

 Greater Kansas City Community Foundation Scholarship Opportunities

-Health Occupations Students of America (HOSA)
+Health Occupations Students of America

-HOSA is a global student-led organization recognized by the U.S. Department of Education and the Department of Health and Human Services and several federal and state agencies.
-HOSA’s mission is to empower HOSA-Future Health Professionals to become leaders in the global health community, through education, collaboration, and experience.
-To find out about the scholarships offered by HOSA and their partners, click on this link.
+Health Occupations Students of America is a global student-led organization recognized by the U.S. Department of Education, the Department of Health and Human Services and several federal and state agencies.
+HOSA’s mission is to empower future health professionals to become leaders in the global health community through education, collaboration and experience.

-HIE Help Center Scholarship for Physical, Occupational, and Speech Therapy Students
+HIE Help Center Scholarship for Physical, Occupational and Speech Therapy Students

-Indian Health Service Scholarship (IHS)
+Indian Health Service Scholarship

-Medical Field Careers Healthcare Scholarship
+Medical Field Careers Health Care Scholarship

 Medical Scrubs Collection Scholarship